-This chapter describes how to access Oracle Enterprise Manager Fusion Middleware Control and SOA Infrastructure configuration, monitoring, and management tasks.
+This chapter describes how to log in to and navigate the menus of Oracle Enterprise Manager Fusion Middleware Control to perform Oracle SOA Suite and Oracle BPM Suite configuration, monitoring, and management tasks.
+It also describes how to access Oracle WebLogic Server Administration Console from Oracle Enterprise Manager Fusion Middleware Control.